Skip to content

 Our mission statement: To develop the physical, emotional and social well-being of individuals, moral values as well as leadership skills whilst promoting lifelong participation in physical activity

-Meet the PE Department Staff
+Meet the Physical Education Department

 Miss.
 A. Hine

-Deputy Head of PE / Key Stage 4 Co-ordinator
+Key Stage 4 Co-ordinator

 Mr. D. Hammett